 Global drivers of emerging infectious diseases

-Emerging infectious diseases have been linked to the increasingly rapid changes to landscapes and the increased pressure of global human activity.
-Working with the Biodiversity Modelling Research Group at UCL, I have used spatial models to identify global hotspots of zoonotic bat virus risk, and how this risk is shaped by viral diversity and human activity such as population expansion and bushmeat hunting.
-I am also using comparative analyses to investigate how globalisation drives virus sharing between humans and wildlife that are threatened or endangered by human activity.
+Emerging infectious diseases have been linked to the increasingly rapid changes to landscapes and the increased pressure of globalisation.
+Working with the Biodiversity Modelling Research Group at UCL, I have used spatial models to identify global hotspots of zoonotic bat virus risk, and how this risk is shaped by viral diversity and human activity such as bushmeat hunting.